Tenchi2xh/CRT/doc/thesis/chapters/a_crt.md

 - What was the introduction for the intermediary report (the state the project at that time and what remained to be done.
 - The current state of the project after a month of finishing touches.
-- A quick overview of the companion archive file
+- An overview of the companion archive file
 - A quick manual

 ### Intermediary state